Wright Library History

 An Oakwood School Library was mentioned in 1913 in the Oakwood Village Record.
 In 1916, the Board of Education passed a resolution to organize the Oakwood Library.
 It was housed in a Harman School classroom, included books for both adults and children, and was open only a few hours a week.

-At the end of 1923, John R. Fletcher, president of the Board of Trustees, deeded the Library a building at 45 Park Avenue.
+At the end of 1923, John R. Fletcher, president of the Board of Trustees, deeded the Library a building at 45 Park Avenue in Oakwood.
 That building, called the "Library House" or the "Park Avenue Library" was a big improvement over the school room, but by 1928 it was already overcrowded.

 Orville Wright was appointed to the Board in 1934, serving for the next twelve years.